Azure/azure-powershell/src/ResourceMover/examples/Invoke-AzResourceMoverPrepare.md

 ```

-Validate the dependecies before prepare for the resources.
-Get the required dependent resources.
+Validate the dependecies before prepare of the resources.
+Get the required dependent resources that also need to be prepared.

-### Example 2: Initiate prepare for the set of resources in the Move Collection using "MoveResource Name" as input
+### Example 2: Initiate prepare for the set of resources in the Move Collection using "MoveResource Name" as input.
 ```powershell
 PS C:\> Invoke-AzResourceMoverPrepare -ResourceGroupName "RG-MoveCollection-demoRMS" -MoveCollectionName "PS-centralus-westcentralus-demoRMS"  -MoveResource $('PSDemoVM','psdemovm111', 'PSDemoRM-vnet','PSDemoVM-nsg')